MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 * Create subreddit
 * Create a post on a subreddit
 * Show all subreddits
-* Vote up a post
+* Vote a post up or down
-* Vote up a comment

 In what order should we fulfill these tasks?
 What do you think?
 Write it down step by step somewhere.
 When you are done, hover over the solution to see what order these tasks are implemented from within this tutorial.